lreyn/reslate/source/_includes/information.md

 ## Units

-Unless otherwise specified, the API handles all units for keys in the following manner by default.
+Server level caching is done on requests that are similar, therefor it's important to specify the units of a request in order to make it as atomic as possible.
+By default the API uses the following units unless otherwise stated:

 Metric | Unit
 ---- | ----
 Distance | __meter__
 Volume | __liter__
 Time | __second__
-Temperature | __Celsius__
+Temperature | __celsius__

 Speed and acceleration units vary per resource, but will normally take the form of